 We understand that going to school when you have children can be challenging and expensive.
 That’s why we offer funds for student parents to help afford child care while attending class.

-Applicants must have demonstrated financial need; be enrolled at least half time in a college transfer, technical, or vocational degree or diploma program at Craven Community College; and be willing to complete a FAFSA.
+Applicants must have demonstrated financial need; be enrolled at least half time in a college transfer, technical, or vocational degree or diploma program at Craven Community College; complete a FAFSA; and maintain satisfactory academic progress.
 Applicants must not be receiving childcare funds from the Department of Social Services, and care must be provided by a legal childcare provider.

 If you’re interested, you must complete a Childcare Program application and submit a copy of your notification from the Department of Social Services documenting your application status.
-You must also maintain satisfactory academic progress.

 If awarded, you will be notified by email to schedule an appointment with the Childcare Coordinator to review the award and sign the agreement forms.